adriannier/tunnel/README.md

 5. Run the build script again

-6. When asked choose to generate new key pair
+6. When asked choose to generate a new key pair

 6. The built applet will be shown in the Finder